GDA Breaks Ground On The Phil And Macki Singer Visitor And Education Center

 Webcam (Rear View)

-Inspired by Guide Dogs of America’s spirit of inclusion as well as independence, the 15,900-square-foot indoor/outdoor center will allow the school to grow its community outreach and education programs and build upon its services to blind and visually impaired men and women in Los Angeles and across the United States and Canada.
+Inspired by Guide Dogs of America’s spirit of inclusion as well as independence, the center will allow the school to grow its community outreach and education programs and build upon its services to blind and visually impaired men and women in Los Angeles and across the United States and Canada.

 Phil and Macki Singer, supporters of Guide Dogs of America since 1994, facilitated this expansion.
 When Phil Singer passed away in 2004, a significant and generous gift was dedicated to the school, which has allowed construction of this center.
 In addition, Macki Singer has pledged to raise an additional amount dedicated to the new center.